dfsp-spirit/jneuroformats/README.md

   - Write to FreeSurfer annot format and to CSV (including the color table):  `FsAnnot.writeToFile()`
 * Brain volumnes (3D or 4D MRI scans)
   - Read from files in FreeSurfer MGH format: `FsMgh.fromFsMghFile()`
+  - Read from files in FreeSurfer MGZ format: `FsMgh.fromFsMgzFile()`

 ## Usage and Installation